maririn312/resnet_car_model_detection/README.md

-# Car-Model-Detection
+# ResNet50 Car Model Detection

 Car Model Detection using ResNet50.
 This is a Python project that uses transfer learning with the ResNet50 model to detect the brand of cars.
 The frontend of the project is a web-based application built on Flask .

 ## About the Model